November 13, 2014

 In the 1920s, Wiebe’s grandfather began a dairy operation on a plot of land in central Kansas, about 60 miles north of Wichita.
 Ruts in the field mark the remnants of the Santa Fe Trail, which carried pioneers through the Great Plains to New Mexico.
 As the operation passed down through the generations, Wiebe ultimately took over the dairy from his father and today grows 130 acres of feed for 130 cows.

 “It was just something I’ve been doing all my life and I enjoy the full circle of things, from growing the feed to feeding the cows and getting the milk – the continuous life cycle,” Wiebe said.
+To make feeding tasks easier, farmers can invest in hay feeding systems.

 While the operation has stayed in the family for almost 100 years, Wiebe is doing a few things differently.
 For the past several years, Wiebe has done mostly no-till farming on the fields and plants 7-10 species of cover crops each year — both practices that help to conserve the soil and increase soil fertility.
 But one of the most significant changes to the farm began over ten years ago when Wiebe and his family started making cheese in their kitchen.